ksmet1977/luxpy/README.md

 Provides a nice way to create OrderedDict "literals".

 ### meshblock():
-Create a meshed black (similar to meshgrid, but axis = 0 is retained) to enable fast blockwise calculation.
+Create a meshed block (similar to meshgrid, but axis = 0 is retained) to enable fast blockwise calculation.

 ### aplit():
 Split np.array data on (default = last) axis.

 ### ajoin():
-Join tupple of np.array data on (default = last) axis.
+Join tuple of np.array data on (default = last) axis.

 ### broadcast_shape():
-Broadcasts shapes of data to a target_shape, expand_2d_to_3d if not None and data.ndim == 2, axis0,1_repeats specify how many times data much be repeated along axis (default = same axis size).
+Broadcasts shapes of data to a target_shape.
 Useful for block/vector calculation in which nupy fails to broadcast correctly.

+## todim():
+Expand x to dimensions that are broadcast-compatable with shape_ of another array.

 ## 0.2.  math.py

 ### line_intersect():
-Line intersection of two line segments a and b (Nx2) specified by their end points 1,2.
+Line intersections of series of two line segments a and b.
 * From [https://stackoverflow.com/questions/3252194/numpy-and-line-intersections](https://stackoverflow.com/questions/3252194/numpy-and-line-intersections)

 ### positive_arctan():
 Calculates positive angle (0°-360° or 0 - 2*pi rad.) from x and y.

 ### dot23():
-Dot product of a (M x N) 2-d np.array with a (N x K x L) 3-d np.array using einsum().
+Dot product of a 2-d numpy.ndarray with a (N x K x L) 3-d numpy.array using einsum().

 ### check_symmetric():
-Checks if A is symmetric (returns bool).
+Checks if A is symmetric.

 ### check_posdef():
-Checks positive definiteness of matrix.
+Checks positive definiteness of a matrix via Cholesky.
-Returns true when input is positive-definite, via Cholesky

 ### symmM_to_posdefM():
 Converts a symmetric matrix to a positive definite one.
 Two methods are supported: